Culture Corner

 Dear Faculty, Staff, and Trainees,

-Thank you for your commitment to building a supportive and thriving culture within the Department of Medicine!
+Thank you for your ongoing commitment to building a supportive and thriving culture in the Department of Medicine.
+Your engagement strengthens our shared mission and the well-being of our patients, colleagues, and communities.

 In solidarity,